SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 ```

 > [!NOTE]
 > As the value of the **resource** property you can specify either the **displayName** or the **objectId** of the application to which you want to request permissions.
 Using the displayName is not only more readable but it also allows you to build your solution once and reuse it across multiple tenants.
-Where the **objectId** of an AAD application is different on each tenant, the **displayName** stays the same.
+Where the **objectId** of an Azure AD application is different on each tenant, the **displayName** stays the same.

 If you want to request multiple permission scopes for the given resource, specify each scope in a separate entry, for example: